 install.packages("meditations") and be sure to spell “meditations” right and put it in quotes.

 The RStudio shortcut way is to go to the Packages tab and then click Install on the top left of this tab.
 This will open up a window as shown below where you can enter the name of the package you want.
 Then click Install and RStudio will install it for you.
 Also in this tab is the Update button which allows you to update packages that you have already installed.
 Since R programmers generally provide updates to their packages (usually bug fixes but occasionally new features and new functions), it’s important to update your packages every several months or so.

-Once we have downloaded the package we need to tell R that we want to use that package.
+Once we have downloaded the package, we need to tell R that we want to use that package.
 There are thousands of R packages and you’ll likely have hundreds downloaded before long (if a package relies on other packages to work it’ll download those too.
 So even if you install a single package it may also install other packages necessary for the package you want).
 Some packages have functions with the same name (but they do different things) so using all packages at once will cause issues since we won’t know which functions we’re actually using.
 So we only want to use the packages we need for that task.
-So we need a way to tell R that we want to use a package.
-We only need to do this once per session - that is, once before restarting R. The way to do this in R is to use the function
+We need a way to tell R that we want to use a package.
+We only need to do this once per session - that is, once before restarting RStudio.
+The way to do this is to use the function

 Now we can run the

 meditations() function and get a random Marcus Aurelius quote (it’s just a coincidence that the function name is the same as the package name).